holycrap872/ucls-ml-ai/CourseMaterial/00_introduction/03_turing_test/lesson_plan.md

     - What is an **object function** mean?
     - What is a local maxima?
     - What is max gradient ascent?
+    - How does "growing the perfect sunflower" map onto this?
 - ChatGPT intro
     - Look at the homework
     - We know ChatGPT is good at this kind of thing, so let's see what it says